Next Workshop:

 HB & Supported Housing - Key Issues

-An In-Depth Look At Practitioners’ FAQs
+An In-Depth Look At Practitioners’ Trending FAQs

 Presented by the “HB Anorak” Peter Barker who has many years’ experience dealing with complex supported accommodation case work and representing both local authorities and providers in appeal cases.